nicklerma4/Groupzero/alyssa-alexander.md

 My name is Alyssa Alexander, and here's some information about me:

 I'm a Business major with a minor in Technology Management and French.
 I have moved around a lot growing up and I graduated from high school overseas.
 I will be graduating in May and joining the workforce and hopefully getting money to travel!
-I am involved with various organizations on CAMBUS, two of which are Maggies and Camp Kesem.
+I am involved with various organizations on campus, two of which are Maggies and Camp Kesem.
 I am also a research assistant for Dr. Mendoza.
-I come from a LOOONG line of Aggies; I have TOO siblings who also attended Texas A&M. My brother graduated in 2018, and my sister in 2019.
+I come from a LOOONG line of Aggies; I have two siblings who also attended Texas A&M. My brother graduated in 2018, and my sister in 2019.
 I will miss being in college, especially the social aspect.
 I will miss going to football games and tailgating with my friends and family, though due to COVID-19, I already miss these things.

 Thank you for reading!